carfreesc/carfreesc.github.io/notes.md

 ## Campus

 There are relatively few roads on campus, but most of them are fine to ride on.
-In areas without roads, biking on the sidewalks is permitted as long as you ride like a sane person and yield to pedestrians.
-As in all things, there is an official PSU policy with the details: [SY16 Regulations for Bicycles / Skateboards / Scooters / In-Line Skates / Roller Skates / Electric Personal Assistive Mobility Devices](https://policy.psu.edu/policies/sy16).
+The basic PSU biking rule is that riding on the sidewalks is allowed, but when you're on a sidewalk next to a road, you should be on the road instead.
+As with all things, there is an official PSU policy with the details: [SY16 Regulations for Bicycles / Skateboards / Scooters / In-Line Skates / Roller Skates / Electric Personal Assistive Mobility Devices](https://policy.psu.edu/policies/sy16).

 * **Pollock** cuts east-west across campus (this is the road in front of the HUB).
 It has no bike lane, but gates in the middle mean it is closed to cars for most of the day (except for OPP and bigwigs with a permit to park at Old Main).
 It also connects to the IST building, a (walk-your-)bikable bridge over Atherton.

 * **Curtin** is another east-west street, but a lot busier.
 It's basically rideable, but prefer Pollock when you can.

 * **Shortlidge** is the extension of Garner onto campus.
-It has a bike lane and is a fine option to go north/south or connect back into town.
+It has a climbing lane for bikes and is a fine option to go north/south or connect back into town.

+# Bus service

+CATA provides a variety of bus routes around town, as well as CATAGO! and CATARIDE paratransit to fill in the gaps in the bus system.
+The basic fare is $2.20 for a ride; you can pay cash or buy tokens at various locations around town and campus.
+Many of the apartment complexes provide passes to residents.
+In most cases these passes are good only for the route serving the apartment complex in question, but a shift may be underway toward passes providing access to the entire CATA network.
+In any case,

+It is also possible to buy passes directly.
+These are very expensive -- you basically break even if you commute by CATA twice a day every weekday and come out ahead only if you use the bus even more than that.
+I am surprised anybody buys them at this price point but that's the situation.

+## Bus routes

+### BL/WL/RL (Blue Loop/White Loop/Red Link)

+These three services are subsidized by Penn State and offer free, high frequency service around parts of campus and downtown.

+### AC  (Atherton Street Connector)

+This bus offers increasingly infrequent, but fairly direct, service back and forth on Atherton St between (roughly) Hills Plaza to the south and Colonnade to the north.
+It has connections to CATAGO! at:

+### CC (College Avenue Connector)

+This bus offers service along College Ave from Nittany Mall to the east to (currently) Buckhout St to the west (near the new "Haus" apartment building).
+It used to run all the way to Cato Park, and one hopes that someday it will again.

+### N/NE (Martin St/Aaron Dr)

+These routes serve several apartment complexes in the vicinity of Aaron Drive.
+They also serve **N**orthland Center (the source of the initialism, I believe) which has some supermarket options.

+### H (Toftrees)

+The H shuttles between Toftrees and campus.

+### V/VE (Vairo Blvd express)

+These routes serve the apartment complexes off Vairo Blvd with service to downtown.
+The express VE skips some inbound stops.)

+### NV (late night loop)

+This bus runs all over the place late at night when the other routes have ended (about 10 PM to 2 AM).
+The route is nuts and not a very practical way to get anywhere, but if you're drunk and trying to get home it will probably get you there, eventually, no matter where you live.

+### R (wauplelani

+(Many of the letters are suggestive of where the bus goes: you can guess what the "V" and ".
+The "N" is for "Northland", for example.
+Some are a bit more mysterious; I think the "H" served Hills Plaza a long time ago

 # Biking considerations

+## Bike repairs and shops

+There are several bicycle shops in and around State College:

+* **Freeze Thaw Cycles** downtown near College & Allen
+* **The Bicycle Shop** a few blocks to the west at Beaver and Barnard is now a Specialized storen
+* **The Bike Roost** in Boalsburg.
+They also operate **Blacklist Bicycles** and will come to you with a van to pick up your bike and make repairs.
+* **A Trek store** is coming near the mall
+* **The Bike Den** is a great resource on campus (inside the west parking deck) with classes and tools available to the public.

+I won't opine on these here.
+You can read some reviews online to get a feel for which might be the most up your alley.

-## Facilities
+## Bike rules

-There are two bicycle shops in town: **Freeze Thaw Cycles** downtown near College & Allen, and **The Bicycle Shop** a few blocks to the west at Beaver and Barnard.
-Both are excellent, but can also have very long waits, especially during peak seasons.
-These are not the only options for repairs.  **Blacklist Bicycles** is a mobile repair shop, who I gather will show up at your house with a van and fix your bikes.  **The Bike Den** is located in a PSU parking garage on the west end of campus and has a variety of tools and classes available.
-There are also a lot of little "bike repair stations" around, in case you just need an Allen Wrench or a pump.
-(PS: Does anybody actually use these things?
-They have always struck me as a useless way for the powers that be to appear to be doing something pro-bike, or maybe to check a box to get that prized silver-medal designation.
-But I would be happy to be wrong.)
+* You need to follow [state law](https://www.penndot.pa.gov/TravelInPA/active-transportation/Pages/Bicycle-Safety-and-Pennsylvania-Laws.aspx) for biking.
+This is basic stuff about riding on the right side of the road and stopping at signals.
+You need a front light and rear reflector if riding at night.

+* Cycling in town is covered by [Chapter III: Pedalcycles](https://ecode360.com/32695144) of the Municipal Code.
+Summary: Riding on sidewalks is not allowed downtown (defined to be College to Beaver from Atherton to High, plus an extra block toward Foster on each of Pugh, Fraser, and Allen).
+Riding on sidewalks is fine outside of that area.
+Don't lock to a public bike rack for more than 72 hours or they might cut your lock.

+* Cycling on campus is regulated by [Policy: SY16 Regulations for Bicycles and Personal Mobility Devices](https://policy.psu.edu/policies/sy16).
+Summary: Don't ride like a maniac.
+Yield to pedestrians at every opportunity.
+You can ride on the sidewalk if it's not next to a road; these are "shared use paths".
+Don't lock your bike to things that aren't bike racks or bring it inside a building.

-You are supposed to register your bicycle and put on a little sticker on the frame; you can do it at any of the bike shops or online.
+* The Borough and PSU both require that you register your bicycle; you can do it at any of the bike shops or online.
 I think in theory you could be fined if you don't, but mostly it helps the police track the bike if it's stolen.
 Speaking of which, a good bike lock is essential.

-## Terrain
+## Snow and hills

+Snow is typically cleared pretty quickly and the roads are salted to the point that they are fine to bike on, but you'll probably want to take extra care to avoid ice and traffic after a storm.
+Most of the major off-road paths are theoretically cleared in the winter.
+The exceptions I am aware of are in the golf course (both the gravel path parallel to College, and the rump Corl Street through the golf course) and the path along 322 from Scenery Park towards Lemont.
+A short stretch of the connection from the S Atherton bike path to Garner runs on private sidewalks, which have not reliably been cleared the last couple years.
+In my experience the other paths are  cleared pretty quickly, but people who actually commute on them might have better information.
+I did have a couple very icy trips on S Atherton in 2022.
+Sidewalks and roads on campus are reliably cleared early and quickly.

+It can get pretty cold here in the winter.
+If you're commuting in the morning, you are looking at a couple months below freezing, and sometimes a day or two a year where the temperature dips below 0 F.  Dress appropriately, but it's really not so bad to commute year-round.
+I am a true believer in pogies, e.g. the [Bar Mitts](https://barmitts.com/) brand.
+I know they have them at Freeze Thaw.

+CRPR offers classes about winter cycling, as does PSU transportation.

+It gets dark early in the winter.
+It will be totally dark by the time of the evening commute.
+Good bike lights, front and back, are necessary.

 State College is fairly hilly.
 If you don't think you'll be able to make it up the hills, you might consider an eBike, or using the "Spin" eBike sharing program that's available in many parts of town.

 If you're ever feeling nervous about traffic, you usually have the option of riding on the sidewalk.
 In the borough, sidewalk riding is allowed everywhere except the "downtown business district", defined in ordinances as the area shaded below.
 On campus, sidewalk riding is allowed outside the "Bicycle Exclusion Zone", which is bounded by Curtin to the north and Pollock to the south.
 You can also just walk your bike on the sidewalk.

-### Seasonal issues

-It can get pretty cold here in the winter.
-If you're commuting in the morning, you are looking at a couple months below freezing, and sometimes a day or two a year where the temperature dips below 0 F.  You'll want to dress appropriately.
-I am a convert to [Bar Mitts](https://barmitts.com/).
-I know they have them at Freeze Thaw.

-Snow is typically cleared pretty quickly and the roads are salted to the point that they are fine to bike on, but you'll probably want to take extra care to avoid ice and traffic after a storm.
-Most of the major off-road paths are theoretically cleared in the winter.
-The exceptions I am aware of are in the golf course (both the gravel path parallel to college, anjd the remains of Corl St) and the path along 322 from Scenery Park towards Lemont.
-A short stretch of the connection from the S Atherton bike path to Garner runs along private sidewalks, and these have not reliably been cleared the last couple years.
-In my experience the other paths are  cleared pretty quickly, but people who actually commute on them might have better information.
-I did have a couple very icy trips on S Atherton in 2022.
-Sidewalks and roads on campus are reliably cleared early and quickly.

-It gets dark early in the winter.
-It will be totally dark by the time of the 5 o'clock trip home.
-Good bike lights, front and back, are called for, both by the law and by common sense.

 On football weekends, Arts Fest, and the first couple weeks of every semester, State College is flooded with tourists and students who don't know the roads.
 Expect all manner of crazy driving: wrong-way drivers, drivers speeding down unsigned alleys and blowing across real streets, etc.